survivejs/react-book/manuscript/08_styling_react.md

 Particularly [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS) and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
 Each comes with its set of conventions.
 They can help to structure your CSS development.

+### BEM

 Maintaining long class names BEM requires can be boring.
 Various libraries have appeared to make this easier.
 Examples of these are [react-bem-helper](https://www.npmjs.com/package/react-bem-helper), [react-bem-render](https://www.npmjs.com/package/react-bem-render) and [bem-react](https://www.npmjs.com/package/bem-react).

+Note that [postcss-bem-linter](https://www.npmjs.com/package/postcss-bem-linter) allows you to lint your CSS for BEM conformance.

+### OOCSS and SMACSS

-As of writing no such libraries exist for OOCSS and SMACSS.
+As of writing no React specific helper libraries exist for OOCSS and SMACSS.

+csslint rules `Disallow qualified headings` and `Headings should only be defined once` allow you to check your CSS against OOCSS principles.

 ## cssnext, Less, Sass